cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 At this point, we believed we had enough information to solve the challenge.
 We thought we could just run through all possibilities for the last two bytes of the IP (only ~65000 values).

-We realised we didn't need to get the port correct as we could just tcpdump everything connecting to our server and try to catch the remote connecting to us on some unknown port to relay SOCKS traffic.
+We realised we didn't need to get the port correct as we could just tcpdump everything connecting to our server and try to catch the remote connecting to us on some unknown port.

 The following script copies the data from the pcap, runs through possible IPs and flips the bits to try to get the SOCKS proxy to connect to cryptohack.org.
 We confirmed it works locally: